The Walt Disney Company: 1984–2005: Michael Eisner's leadership, the Disney Renaissance, merger, and acquisitions

 In 2004, at the company's annual meeting, the shareholders in a 43% vote voted Eisner out as chairman.
 On March 4, George J. Mitchell, who was a member of the board, was named as replacement.
 In April, Disney purchased the Muppets franchise from the Jim Henson Company for $75 million, founding Muppets Holding Company, LLC.
-Following the success of Disney-Pixar films Finding Nemo (2003), which became the second highest-grossing animated film of all time at $936 million, and The Incredibles (2004), Pixar looked for a new distributor once its deal with Disney ended in 2004.
+Following the success of Disney-Pixar films Finding Nemo (2003), which became the highest-grossing animated film of all time at $871 million during its initial release, and The Incredibles (2004), Pixar looked for a new distributor once its deal with Disney ended in 2004.
 Disney sold the loss-making Disney Stores chain of 313 stores to Children's Place on October 20.
 Disney also sold the NHL team Mighty Ducks in 2005.
 Roy E. Disney decided to rejoin the company and was given the role of consultant with the title "Director Emeritus".

-2005–2020: Bob Iger's first tenure, expansion and Disney+
+2005–2020: Bob Iger's first tenure, expansion, and Disney+

 In March 2005, Bob Iger, president of the company, became CEO after Eisner's retirement in September; Iger was officially named head of the company on October 1.
 Disney's eleventh theme park Hong Kong Disneyland opened on September 12, costing the company $3.5 billion to construct.
 On January 24, 2006, Disney began talks to acquire Pixar from Steve Jobs for $7.4 billion, and Iger appointed Pixar chief creative officer (CCO) John Lasseter and president Edwin Catmull the heads of the Walt Disney Animation Studios.
 A week later, Disney traded ABC Sports commentator Al Michaels to NBCUniversal, in exchange for the rights to Oswald the Lucky Rabbit and 26 cartoons featuring the character.
 On February 6, the company announced it would be merging its ABC Radio networks and 22 stations with Citadel Broadcasting in a $2.7 billion deal, though which Disney acquired 52% of television broadcasting company Citadel Communications.
 The Disney Channel movie High School Musical aired and its soundtrack was certified triple platinum, becoming the first Disney Channel film to do so.